Münster: Entrepreneurship

+Berens Bank was founded in 1630 in Münster, Germany, by Hermann Berens.
+Berens was a successful merchant and banker, and he founded the bank to provide financial services to other businesses and individuals in the city.

+The Berens family lived in a large house on Roggenmarkt, known as the Berenshof.
+The Berens interests included textiles and grain.

 The job market situation in Münster is "comparatively good".
 Of the approximately 130,000 employees subject to social insurance contribution more than 80% work in the tertiary sector, about 17% work in the secondary sector and 1% work in the primary sector.